 Yes, both the One Year MBA and Professional MBA programs require the following MBA preparatory (or "prerequisite") courses: Macroeconomics, Microeconomics, Financial Accounting and Managerial Accounting.
 We strongly recommend incoming students that do not have a Business or STEM undergraduate degree (or not confident in their math skills or statistics) to complete Business Math and Statistics.
 In addition, we strongly recommend incoming students that have not regularly worked with Microsoft Excel (either professionally or academically) to complete an Excel for MBA Students course.
 Candidates can apply into the program without the required MBA preparatory courses; however, they must be completed before the final application.
 To learn about the options of satisfying these preparatory courses, please visit our MBA Preparatory Course page.

 Please visit the University of Kentucky's Graduate School page to submit a graduate application to the MBA program.
 All recommended applications by the MBA Center must be approved by the Graduate School at the University of Kentucky.

 When should I apply to the MBA program?

-Applications are evaluated on a rolling admissions cycle until the application deadlines which is May 11th for the One Year MBA and July 1st for the Professional MBA.
+Applications are evaluated on a rolling admissions cycle until the application deadlines.
 If the program becomes full before the designated application deadlines, then the MBA Admissions Committee will consider a waitlist.
 As a result, we encourage candidates to apply as early as possible, especially if they wish to be considered for possible scholarship award (only available in the One Year MBA).
 Some of the dual degree programs can carry different admissions expectations/timelines or scholarship deadlines.